Match Reports courtesy of Central Cost Football MPL Recaps

 After an intense ninety minutes, it was the home side Wyoming who would claim the win in the Match of the Round thanks to a wonder strike from their English debutant Henry Walker.

 It was a typical derby affair with both sides playing end to end football as they looked to settle into the contest quickly and get control of the play.
-Ourimbah saw two great chances go by early in the first half as McAndrews men were unable to capitalise on these promising opportunities.
+Ourimbah saw two great chances go by early in the first half as McAndrews men were

 The only goal of the game came midway through the opening period.
 Reegan Cairns received the ball from a Wyoming throw-in in the middle of Ourimbah’s half and laid the ball off to Henry Walker who made a run out of the Tiger’s backline.